 History of Marshall Point Lighthouse

-The original lighthouse at Marshall Point was constructed in 1832, consisting of a 20-foot rubblestone tower topped with seven lard oil lamps and 14-inch reflectors.
-By the mid-19th century, the station was in poor condition, prompting Congress to allocate $5,000 for a new lighthouse.
-In 1857, the current tower was completed, standing 31 feet tall with a granite lower half and a brick upper portion, equipped with a fifth-order Fresnel lens.
+The original lighthouse at Marshall Point was established in 1832, after Congress appropriated $4,000 to purchase four acres of land from Samuel Marshall for $120.
+The point was named for an earlier settler, John Marshall.
+The original 20-foot rubblestone tower was topped with seven lard oil lamps and 14-inch reflectors, and John Watts, a War of 1812 veteran, served as the first keeper.
+By the mid-19th century, the station was in poor condition, with badly cracked masonry and a leaking keeper’s dwelling.
+Congress appropriated funds for a new lighthouse, and in 1857 the current tower was completed, standing 31 feet tall with a granite lower half and a brick upper portion, equipped with a fifth-order Fresnel lens.
+A raised wooden walkway connecting the tower to land was built at the same time.

 Marshall Point Lighthouse Architecture and Design